dadleyy/loftili.core/INSTALLING.md

 ### Packages used by the core during runtime

-After installing the tools required to compile the application, you'll need to install a few libraries that are used by the appication during runtime.
+After installing the tools required to compile the application, you'll need to install a few libraries that are used by the application during runtime.
 They are:

 1. [alsa-lib](http://www.alsa-project.org/main/index.php/Download)
 2. [ao](https://www.xiph.org/ao/)